Song of Myself: "Self"

 In the poem, Whitman emphasizes an all-powerful "I" which serves as narrator, who should not be limited to or confused with the person of the historical Walt Whitman.
-The persona described has transcended the conventional boundaries of self: "I pass death with the dying, and birth with the new-washed babe .... and am not contained between my hat and boots" (section 7).
+The persona described has transcended the conventional boundaries of self: "I pass death with the dying and birth with the new-wash'd babe, and am not contain'd between my hat and boots" (section 7).

-There are several other quotes from the poem that makes it apparent that Whitman does not consider the narrator to represent a single individual.
+There are several other quotes from the poem that make it apparent that Whitman does not consider the narrator to represent a single individual.
 Rather, he seems to be narrating for all: